boga-venu/Sales-Dashboard-in-Power-BI/README.md

 - `Sales Data.csv`: The main data source file
 - `Sales Dashboard.pbix`: The Power BI file containg the Dashboard
 - `Power BI Dashboard.png`: Screenshot of the Dashboard
-- `Drill Through.png`: Screenshot of Drill-Through page for Category Information
+- `Drill Through Electronics.png`: Screenshot of Drill-Through page for Electronics Category

 ## Features
 - Total Revenue and Sales: Displays overall revenue and total sales figures prominently at the top for quick reference.